 - certain toys are designed to clean your dog’s teeth

 - edible dental treats claim to be effective at reducing plaque and tartar, but the jury is still out on whether some of the ingredients are harmful or toxic in larger quantities

-While these alternatives appear much more convenient than cleaning your dog’s teeth by hand, brushing is still the most effective method and keeps the owner in control of the cleaning regime to ensure it effectively removes all build-up.
+While these alternatives appear much more convenient than cleaning your dog’s teeth by hand, brushing is still the most effective method and keeps you, the owner, in control of your routine to ensure it effectively removes all build-up.

 If you want more tips and tricks on cleaning your dog’s teeth, talk to the veterinary team at Joii who will be happy to advise you on the best products for your pet and help you to create a brushing routine.